Outkarm/hello-rails-react-ui/README.md

 # 📖 Hello Rails React <a name="about-project"></a>

 Hello Rails React is a sample Rails application that integrates React for frontend development.
 It demonstrates how to set up a Rails app with React, use react-router for routing, connect to a Rails API endpoint, and display data in a React component.

+Click [Here](https://github.com/Outkarm/hello-rails-react-api/pull/1)to take you to the backend pull request.

 ## 🛠 Built With <a name="built-with"></a>